Lindsay Todd Perkins, Stueve Siegel Hanson LLP Photo

 Overview

 Lindsay Todd Perkins focuses her practice on legal writing and oral advocacy.
-Recognized as a 2020 “Rising Star” by Law360 and a 2022 “Super Lawyer,” she develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; and drafts complaints, memoranda, and appellate briefs, and argues case dispositive motions at hearings before the court.
+Recognized as a 2020 “Rising Star” by Law360, an “Up and Coming” attorney by Missouri Lawyers Media and named a Missouri & Kansas “Super Lawyer” since 2022, Lindsay develops strategies and arguments for briefings to the court; interprets laws, rulings and regulations; drafts complaints, memoranda, and appellate briefs; and argues appeals before federal and state appellate courts and case dispositive motions before trial courts.

 Lindsay honed her legal writing and analysis during two clerkships after law school; she served as a law clerk for Judge Duane Benton of the U.S. Court of Appeals for the Eighth Circuit and Judge Ortrie Smith of the U.S. District Court for the Western District of Missouri.
 She credits this experience with building her understanding of the inner-workings of the court and the most persuasive arguments.